Sarah-Bue/budget-buddy/README.md

 #### GUI

 - Frameworks such as Tkinter and PyQt can be used to build graphical user interfaces for Python.
-- A GUI would allow for a more user-friendly and visually appealing display of the program, improving the user experience.
+- A GUI would allow for a more user-friendly and visually appealing display of the program, improving user experience.

 #### Google Sheets Functionality